 Deadline: 2030

 Summary: This action is linked to the action on fisheries management measures, and to the action plan to conserve fisheries resources and protect marine ecosystems.
-The objectives are partially achieved, for fish stocks with MSY advice in the northeast Atlantic (including the North Sea, Channel, Irish and Baltic Seas), although some stocks are above and some are below this rate.
-In the Mediterranean Sea the current rate is still close to twice the target rate.
+The objectives are partially achieved, for most fish stocks with MSY advice in the northeast Atlantic (including the North Sea, Channel, Celtic Seas and the Bay of Biscay and Iberian Atlantic coast , although some stocks are above and some are below this rate.
+Conditions in the Baltic Sea remain very challenging.
+In the Mediterranean Sea the current rate is close to twice the target rate but has decreased in recent years.
 For the Mediterranean and the Black Sea, the Fisheries Council decided on a 7.5% reduction of fishing effort for 2021, complemented by an international commitment to implement a 10% reduction.
 The Council also agreed to a 12% reduction of fishing effort for demersal stocks in the Adriatic in 2021.

 Main Actors: